Signed in as:

 filler@godaddy.com

-Within in-person lessons, in the very first lesson, we will tune your violin, learn about the parts and care, practice holding the violin and the bow, and even make a little music!
+With in-person lessons, in the very first lesson, we will tune your violin, learn about the parts and care, practice holding the violin and the bow, and even make a little music!

 If you have already been playing for a while, we'll talk about your current repertoire before the first lesson.
 Then at the beginning of your first lesson, we'll assess your technique through your current repertoire and go from there!

 For online-only lessons for beginners, you will need to get Suzuki Violin Book 1 and a tuner.
 You can buy a stand-alone tuner, or you can download one of the many tuner apps that are available for Android or iOS.
-(I will still help you with tuning though!)
+(I will still help you with tuning during lessons though!)

 There is SO MUCH to learn with the violin!
 But it does not have to be hard to learn everything.
 I believe anyone - yes, anyone! - can learn to play the violin if their teacher knows how to break everything down into very small steps.
 This way, you can master each step, grow your confidence, and ensure that you learn to play with good technique.